l1chtungl1/xzhang.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-I am Xiūlín Zhāng (张修麟, pronounced like “Showleen Djang”), an incoming Ph.D. student at **Cornell University**’s **Department of Science & Technology Studies (S&TS)**.
+I am Xiūlín Zhāng (张修麟, pronounced like “Showleen Djang”), an incoming Ph.D. student at **Cornell University**’s doctoral program in **Science & Technology Studies**.
 Devoted to the history and sociology of science and technology, I am currently working on the entangled history of musical tuning, metrology and state-building in modern China.
 I am interested in exploring more topics to do with post-colonial science studies and sound studies.

 Beyond my academic work, I am a rhythm guitarist passionate about Funk and Post-Punk music.
 My other interests include cycling, JRPG games (e.g., Guijan, Final Fantasy), and programming.